sTorro/CViewGL/README.md

 The viewer can do the following right now:
 * Load OBJ files with textures.
 * Rotate the model with the mouse.
+* Zoom with mouse.
+* Resizable window and viewport.
 * Simple visualization shaders without lighting.

 I am still working on it, so new functionality will come.